Wilfrid M. de Freitas - Bookseller

 A-435

 Clerici, Gianni.
 The Ultimate Tennis Book.
 Chicago: Follett Publishing Company, 1975.
 First US (and first English language) edition.
 Cover subtitle: "500 Years of the Sport."
-Signed by Clerici and translated by Richard J. Wiezell.
-"With 1,200 black and white illustrations and forty colour plates."
+Translated by Richard J. Wiezell.
+"With 1,200 black and white illustrations and forty color plates."
 A spectacular 300+ page folio book, presenting the entire history of tennis from its early roots to the modern game; first published in Italy in 1974 as 500 Anni di Tennis.
 In original publisher's shrink-wrap, with remnants of price label removed at upper front.
 Original black lettered orange cloth; with full colour pictorial (American champions of the 70s, and tennis art) dust jacket.
 Book and dust jacket are fine, bright and crisp.

 A-440